Carl Björk (footballer, born 2000): Brøndby

 On 30 January 2022 it was confirmed that Björk had joined Danish Superliga club Brøndby IF on a deal until June 2026.
 He made his competitive debut for the club on 20 February, featuring in the starting line-up of a 2–0 league victory against Nordsjælland.
 He strained his hamstring during the spring, sidelining him for several months.

 On 18 August 2023, Björk returned to IFK Norrköping on a one-year loan deal.
 On 1 July 2024, the clubs agreed to extend the loan agreement, so that it would expire on 31 December 2024.
 He left the club at the end of 2024 when his contract expired.

-On February 3, 2025, on the transfer deadline day, it was confirmed that Björk moved to Danish 1st Division club B.93 on a season-long loan deal.
+On 3 February 2025, on the transfer deadline day, it was confirmed that Björk moved to Danish 1st Division club B.93 on a season-long loan deal.
 After the loan spell, Björk returned to Brøndby in the summer of 2025.
 However, on 8 July 2025, both clubs confirmed, that Björks loan spell had been extended for the upcoming season.

+GIF Sundsvall

+On 22 July 2026, Björk signed with Superettan club GIF Sundsvall.